techmagus/iam/content/en-ph/projects/creations/various-communities.md

 - Years: 1998–2007
 - Forums: Ultimate Bulletin Board (UBB); Invision Power Board (IPB); Simple Machines Forums (SMF)

 Sometime in 1998, I started to build my first online community forums.
 It was powered by **Ultimate Bulletin Board** or **UBB**, one of the oldest online forum software.
 This was the beginning of the **Laibcoms.Community**.
 The **Laibcoms.Community** was an online community forums visited by English-speaking individuals from Asia and the rest of the world.
 There were sections for anime, gaming, life, movies, and books, to mention a few.
-This was my first foyer into community management, and have learned the ropes on my own through this community and its varied members.

 #### Webrings and mailing lists/groups